jeff-dickerson/ai-engineer-course/README.md

-# AI Engineer Resources
+# AI Engineer Course

 Prompt Engineering is a skill that has transformed productivity by orders of magnitude.
-Here I wanted to share some of the prompt examples and other resources that has made a difference for me
+Here I wanted to share my AI course, some of the prompt examples and other resources that has made a difference for me
 > _This repo will be updated with more resources in the next few weeks._

 - [About the AI Upskilling Course](#about-the-book)